Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredient substitutions

 To make this crock pot beef stew gluten free, use gluten free all purpose flour and swap the worcestershire sauce for some tamari or coconut aminos.
+Look for low sodium tamari to reduce sodium of this dish.

 If you cannot or do not want to use red wine, use 1 tbsp of red wine vinegar and an extra 1/2 cup of beef broth when combining the liquid ingredients.